joseamaltes/joseamaltes/README.md

 - 👋 Hi, I’m @joseamaltes
-I know javascript and python.
 - 👀 I’m interested in data science and crypto.
 - 🌱 I’m currently learning data analytics and backend development.
 - 💞️ I’m looking to collaborate on projects with high impact.
+You can visit me at: www.joseamaltes.com

+👨🏽‍💻Techonologies I use:

+📊Data analytics
+-R
+-Data studio
+-Tableu

+💻Web development
+-Javascript
+-Nodejs
+-HTML
+-CSS